bjorntirsen/bjorntirsen/README.md

 ### Hi there 👋

 🔭 I’m currently working on my first Next.js/TypeScript project.
-I also aim to complete my v2.0 of my portfolio when i get the time.
+I also aim to complete my portfolio 2.0 when i get the time.

 📫 How to reach me: bjorntirsen@gmail.com